 Many years of data show that people released from prison through the parole hearing process are an extraordinarily low risk.
 Less than 1% of people released go on to commit felony crimes against another person, and very few go on to commit any new misdemeanors or parole violations.
+The Board has never received a report of a person released through the parole hearing process retaliating against a victim/survivor.
 These statistics have remained consistent for many years.

 These statistics may be surprising because there is general awareness of crimes committed by people “on parole.”
 However, almost all of those crimes are committed by people who were released on parole without a parole hearing, where there was NO determination that the person was no longer dangerous.
 The rate of re-offense for people released through the parole hearing process is significantly lower than the rate of re-offense for people who are released without going through that process.

 Some victims/survivors may be able to ask for “special conditions” of parole for the person in their case.
 However, these special conditions are limited, and often only apply to direct victims.
 Some victims/survivors may be able to request that the incarcerated person not be allowed to live within 35 miles of them or that they not be allowed to contact them.
 These special conditions depend on the circumstances of the case, and must be requested using the CDCR Form 1707 “Request for Victim Services.”
 (El formulario 1707 está disponible en español.)
 Victims/survivors can:

 - Complete this form online here.